 - Check your email.
-You will receive an email by 5:00 PM the night before with your final arrival time so you can forward this to your driver. - Ensure you have initialed and signed all highlighted locations in this document.
-Set out your medications and this booklet in a place where you won't forget them. - Leave valuables at home. - Download something you can listen to such as a podcast or music to pass the time with your eyes closed in our office.
-For security reasons we do not provide public Wi-Fi. - Remove eye and face makeup the night before your procedure and cleanse again in the morning. - Watch your videos again to make sure you are familiar with all the information.
+You will receive an email by 5:00 PM the night before with your final arrival time so you can forward this to your driver if you are using one. - Set out your medications and this signed booklet in a place where you won't forget them.
+Also set out your prescription glasses to bring with you if you forgot them during your initial consultation. - Leave valuables at home.

+- Download something you can listen to such as a podcast or music to pass the time with your eyes closed in our office.
+For security reasons we do not provide public Wi-Fi. - Remove eye and face makeup the night before your procedure and cleanse again in the morning. - Watch your treatment video again to ensure you are familiar with the information.